hasura/graphql-engine/docs/graphql/manual/guides/postgres/index.rst

 About Postgres
 --------------

-Postgres (or PostgreSQL) is a general-purpose object-relational database management system that uses and extends the SQL language.
+`Postgres (or PostgreSQL) <https://www.postgresql.org/>`__ is a general-purpose object-relational database management system that uses and extends the SQL language.
-Postgres is free and open source, and it's considered the most advanced open source database systems.
+Postgres is free and open source and has been developed continuously over the last 30 years.
+Postgres strives to be reliable, robust and performant.

 Postgres supports advanced data types and advanced performance optimization, features that are otherwise only available in expensive commercial database systems.